marshallia/TestingCOA/README.md

 ```
 Those stage will produce a dvc.yaml file that run our experiment automatically.
 The other way to create it is by type is by your self. there is a [sample_dvc.yaml](sample_dvc.yaml) to assist you if you want to create one by your self
- * To run the  dvc.yaml you can run dvc repro. it will run the experiment design with all its parameter. and you can reproduce the result multiple times.
+ * To run the  dvc.yaml you can run dvc repro command. it will run the experiment design with all its parameter. and you can reproduce the result multiple times.
 If there is no change in the parameter, code, or dependencies, then the stage will bw skipped. and only run the stage that changes
 ```
 $ dvc repro